 Cultural Resource Assessment

-Students in CRA in 2017 are working towards nominating the area surrounding the childhood home of Alice Walker, Pulitzer Winning Prize author of The Color Purple, to the National Register.
-Read more about there trip to Putnam County here.
+Students in CRA in 2017 worked towards nominating the area surrounding the childhood home of Alice Walker, Pulitzer Winning Prize author of The Color Purple, to the National Register.
+Read more about their trip to Putnam County and their final presentation.